 Building your app is just the first step.
-Most people don’t know that Apple have to approve all apps for sale (or free).
+Most people don’t know that Apple has to approve all apps for sale (or free).
+But what is the App Store approval process and how long does it take?

 The rules and regulations

 As of June 6, 2011, more than 500,000 apps have been approved for the US App Store, the largest of all regional stores, from a little more than 88,000 publishers.
-This makes for some fierce competition and can result in a lengthy approval process.
+This makes for some fierce competition and can result in a lengthy app approval process.
 Apple is very protective of its reputation as a reliable and family oriented company after all.
-To help implement a smoother application process, they have recently published App Store Review Guidelines for iOS apps.
+To help implement a smoother iOS app approval process, they have recently published App Store Review Guidelines for iOS apps.
 This document lists the requirements for the look and feel of the user interface, technological and functional operations, and acceptable categories.
-A thorough examination of the guidelines can help prevent wasted time in development for a project that Apple will refuse immediately.
+A thorough examination of the guidelines and an understanding of the App Store approval process can help prevent wasted time in development for a project that Apple will refuse immediately.

 What is a developer account?